 Upon assignment, the social worker reviews the material included in the case record.
 If the material indicates that a previous case record exists, the social worker accesses and reviews the previous record(s).

-The social worker, together with the client, identifies family members who will be included in the assessment.
+The social worker, together with the family, identifies family members who will be included in the assessment.
 The assessment process includes the active involvement of all family members.
-For the purpose of assessment, family is defined as: all family members and other individuals residing in the home, children in Department placement, children residing our of the home, and any parent/parent substitute living out of the home.
+For the purpose of assessment, family is defined as: all family members and other individuals residing in the home, children in Department placement, children residing out of the home, and any parent/parent substitute living out of the home.

 The assessment involves collateral contacts with extended family, service providers, and other resources identified by the social worker and family.
 If the family is willing to sign the required releases permitting the Department to contact these collateral sources, the social worker proceeds to contact these collaterals.
 If the family is not willing to sign releases, the social worker documents this in the dictation and proceeds with the assessment without the benefit of collateral contacts.